Jeevan1904/Playwright-UIAutomation-Framework/README.md

 * Project Structure - Done | (keeps updating)
 * Pytest Framework
     * markers - In Progress | Built-in and custom markers defined in pytest.ini file | Rem: Use for regular tests
-* Reports - Not Started
+* Reports - In Progress
 * Parallel execution - Not Started
-* Pytest Fixtures - Not Started
+* Pytest Fixtures - In Progress
-    * setup fixture - Not Started
+    * setup fixture - Done
-    * teardown fixture - Not Started
+    * teardown fixture - Done
     * scoping - Not Started
-* Screenshots - Not Started
+* Screenshots - Done
-* Video Recordings - Not Started
+* Video Recordings - Done
 * Tracing and Debugging - Not Started
 * Datadriven testing - Not Started
 * CI/CD Integration - Not Started